sailfishos-mirror/bind9/doc/notes/notes-9.20.18.rst

   additional data was omitted from the response, including mandatory glue.
 This has been corrected. :gl:`#5659`

-- Adding NSEC3 opt-out records could leave invalid records in chain.

-  When creating an NSEC3 opt-out chain, a node in the chain could be removed too soon, causing the previous NSEC3 being unable to be found, resulting in invalid NSEC3 records to be left in the zone.
-This has been fixed. :gl:`#5671`

 - Fix slow speed of NSEC3 optout large delegation zone signing.

   BIND 9.20 takes much more time signing a large delegation zone with